corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/token-sdk-introduction.md

 Key points:

 * If you are issuing to self, there is no need to pass in a flow session.
-Instead, pass in an emptyList for `participantSessions` or use one of the overloads that doesn't require sessions.
+Instead, pass in an emptyList for `participantSessions` or use one of the overloads that does not require sessions.
 * This flow can only be used by one issuer at a time.
 * Tokens can be issued to well-known identities or confidential identities.
 To issue tokens with confidential keys, use the `ConfidentialIssueTokensFlow` as demonstrated below.
 * This flow supports issuing many tokens to a single or multiple parties, of the same or different types of tokens.